Corfu: Mammals

 Around 40 species of mammals live on the island and in the sea around it.
 Fin whales, sperm whales, Cuvier's beaked whales, common bottlenose dolphins, short-beaked common dolphins, striped dolphins and Risso's dolphins are the regularly present cetaceans.
 Monk seals appear from time to time without breeding there anymore.
 Eurasian otters still survive in the lagoons and streams of Corfu.
 The golden jackal was very common till the 1960s, but after persecution it became extinct, with the last individuals observed in the first half of the 1990s.
 Recent sightings indicate a recolonization effort from the nearby mainland.
-Wild boars were exterminated after 2000, after farmers complained about crop damage, but at the moment they recolonized Corfu, swimming from the mainland.
+Wild boars were seemingly exterminated after 2000, when farmers complained about crop damage, but they have since recolonized Corfu by swimming from the mainland, while some may have escaped from captivity, creating a growing population.
 Red foxes, beech martens, least weasels, European hares, northern white-breasted hedgehogs are quite widespread, as some of the smaller mammals like the European edible dormouse, the hazel dormouse, the house mouse, the yellow-necked mouse, the western broad-toothed field mouse, the wood mouse, the lesser white-toothed shrew, the etruscan shrew, as well as several species of bats.
-Coypus, fallow deer, red deer, Indian crested porcupines, Siberian chipmunks and raccoons have been observed recently, but they are escapees and only the coypu and the raccoon have established viable populations.
+Coypus, fallow deer, red deer, Indian crested porcupines, Siberian chipmunks, and raccoons have been observed recently.
+Still, they are escapees, and only the coypu and the raccoon have established viable populations.

 Amphibians and reptiles

 Eight species of amphibians and 31 species of reptiles live or have been recorded on and around Corfu.

 The Greek newt, the Macedonian crested newt, the common toad, the European green toad, the European tree frog, the agile frog, the Epirus water frog and the Greek marsh frog are the representatives of the Amphibia Class.

 Loggerhead sea turtles nest on the sandy beaches.
 On land, the Hermann's tortoise is widespread, while the marginated tortoise's status is unclear.
-In freshwater wetlands European pond terrapins and Balkan terrapins are common, but the last few years face the competition of the introduced pond slider.
+In freshwater wetlands, European pond terrapins and Balkan terrapins are common, but in the last few years, they have faced the competition of the introduced pond slider.

 Lizard species include typical lizards and geckos like the starred agama, the Mediterranean house gecko, the moorish gecko, the Dalmatian algyroides, the common wall lizard, the Balkan wall lizard, the Balkan green lizard, the European green lizard and the snake-eyed skink as also the legless Greek slow worm and the European glass lizard.

 Of the snakes of Corfu, only the nose-horned viper is potentially dangerous.
 The harmless snake list includes the European worm snake, the javelin sand boa, the Dahl's whip snake, the Balkan whip snake, the Caspian whip snake, the four-lined snake, the Aesculapian snake, the leopard snake, the grass snake, the dice snake, the European cat snake, the eastern Montpellier snake.